-The National Industry Standards for homeownership education and counseling were developed by a broad-based National Advisory Council (see list of National Advisory Council members below).
+The National Industry Standards for homeownership education and counseling were developed by a broad-based National Industry Standards Committee (see list of National Industry Standards Committee members below).
 The standards were developed with:

 The documents provide recommended benchmarks for homeownership education and counseling in the following areas:

 Organizations providing homeownership education and counseling are encouraged to adopt the National Industry Standards for Homeownership Education and Counseling on an organizational level and direct their educators and/or counselors to sign and adhere to the Code of Ethics and Conduct outlined in the Standards.
 To fully abide by the Standards, organizations will ensure that their educators and counselors implement the recommended benchmarks in their everyday business operations.
 Organizations and individual educators and counselors are encouraged to strive to exceed the benchmarks.

 By adopting the National Industry Standards, organizations and counselors/educators will:

 Adoption demonstrates an organization's commitment to implement the National Industry Standards in everyday business operations.
 Organizations are encouraged to strive to exceed the benchmarks.

 Endorsement demonstrates an organization's support for the National Industry Standards, thus making a visible dedication to heightened professionalism in the field of homeownership education and counseling.
 Endorsers may incorporate the Standards into their business requirements.